pixielabs/cavy-native-reporter/README.md

 @implementation BridgeTest

 - (void)testBridge {
+  // Make a new expectation.
   XCTestExpectation *expectation = [[XCTestExpectation alloc] initWithDescription: @"Cavy tests passed"];

   [CavyNativeReporter onFinishWithBlock: ^void(NSDictionary* report) {
-    long errorCount = [report[@"errorCount"] integerValue];
+    // Pull the error count from the report object. long errorCount = [report[@"errorCount"] integerValue];
+    // Fail if there are errors.
     if (errorCount > 0) {
       XCTFail(@"Cavy tests had one or more errors");
     }
+    // Fulfill the expectation.
     [expectation fulfill];
   }];

+  // Wait for expectation to fulfill.
   [self waitForExpectations:@[expectation] timeout:100];
 }